steadylearner/Rust-Warp-Example/README.md

 * Find how to reuse SQLite connection or substitute it with [Postgresql and reuse connection with lazy_static](https://github.com/steadylearner/Rust-Full-Stack/tree/master/warp/database/2.%20with_db_pool).

-* Currently, error responses from Warp relevant code are not perfect.
+* Currently, error responses from Warp relevant code are not that relevant.
 It will be only worth doing that if you develop it with frontend part also.

-* User session needs a timeout relevant code.
+* User session needs the timeout relevant code.
 You can find better solutions or use [prebuilt ones such as Redis etc](https://github.com/steadylearner/Rust-Full-Stack/tree/master/microservices_with_docker).

 * [Include tests](https://github.com/steadylearner/Rust-Full-Stack/tree/master/microservices_with_docker/warp_client/src/tests/user) for every possible routes instead of CURL commands.